xx-liu-2244/CV_logo_detection/README.md

 ```

 ### Train Test Split  :scissors:
-After downloading the file within the desired working directory, we split images into train and test with a 80/20 ratio, moving the test images to a new folder `test`:
+After unzipping the file within the desired working directory, we split the images into train and test sets with a 80/20 ratio, moving the test images to a new folder `test`, which should have been already created:
 ```
 np.random.seed(123)
 for f in files_name:
     if np.random.rand(1) < 0.2:
-        	shutil.move('train_images/'+f, 'test_images/'+f)
+        	shutil.move('train/'+f, 'test/'+f)
 ```
-Based on the two images sets created, we split the annotations accordingly by filtering the file names.
+Based on the two images sets created, we split the annotations accordingly by filtering with the file names.

 ```
 train_files = os.listdir('train') #train images folder